 Epworth Allied Health Clinic

 At Epworth, we believe that health is more than being free from illness or ailment – it’s about taking a holistic approach to achieving optimal health.
-Our experienced, dedicated allied health professionals are here to ensure your wellbeing is at the centre of everything we do.
+Our team of allied health professionals are here to ensure your wellbeing is at the centre of everything we do.

-At the Allied Health Clinic, you’re in good hands.
+At the Epworth Allied Health Clinic, you’re in good hands.

 Your Allied Healthcare Practitioners